Love classic Italian gnocchi?

-We’re huge lovers of Italian potato gnocchi and never miss a chance to enjoy them—whether we’re rolling them out in our own kitchen or savouring a plate at a cosy trattoria while visiting Italy
+We never miss a chance to savour them — whether we’re rolling out a fresh batch of homemade gnocchi in our kitchen or tucking into a steaming plate at a cosy trattoria in Italy.

 For even cooking, choose potatoes of similar size.
 The best results come from boiling them whole with the skin on, which prevents excess water from soaking in.